 “Beim Menschen ist es wie beim Velo.
 Nur wenn er faehrt, kann er bequem die Balance halten.”

-What does life is like riding a bicycle really mean?
+What does the quote ‘life is like riding a bicycle’ really mean?

 Riding a bike is not the same for everyone.
-Some people may find it easy, others may find it hard.
+Some people may find it easy.
+Others may find it hard.
 This is the same in life.
-Everyone has different times in their lives where they go off track.
+Everyone has different times in their lives when they go off track.
 They become unbalanced.
-Maintaining work-life balance is not a smooth path.
+Maintaining a work-life balance is not a smooth path.
 Naturally, it takes focus, determination and skill to balance life.

 For me ‘like riding a bicycle‘ means learning and adjusting different areas of my life as needed for work-life balance.
 Of course, this may be different for you, as you and I may have different life goals.